ParthTayade/House-Price-Predictor/README.md

 &#9679; Performed feature engineering and outlier removal

-&#9679; Trained and tested a regression model for price prediction
+&#9679; Trained and tested a regression model for price prediction.

+# Results

+&#9733; R2_Score : 0.84